Last Updated on May 25, 2023 by admin

 8. Extra Food

 For emergency preparedness, you will need to pack more food than you think you will need.
 Some of our favorite non-perishable items are dried mangoes, whole almonds, and protein bars.
-You can purchase protein bars here.

 9. Extra water

 Bring more water than you think you’ll need.
 You will be exercising, and your body will need more hydration.
 On top of that, if you’re hiking in warm weather, you’ll need a lot more water than you think you will need.
 In addition to packing bottled water, it can also be helpful to have a water filtration device on hand.
 This will let you drink water in streams, lakes, and rivers with increased safety.
-You can purchase this portable water filtration device here.

 10. Extra clothes